oraichain/cw-ide-vscode/README.md

 This is a bash script with a locked set of dependencies to produce reproducible builds of cosmwasm smart contracts.
 It also does heavy optimization on the build size, using binary stripping and `wasm-opt`.

+## cosmwasm-vscode interface

+The extension provides two custom VS Code buttons: ```Build CosmWasm``` and ```Simulate Cosmwasm``` under the status bar of Vs Code.
+The ```Build CosmWasm``` button will build the smart contract to the .wasm file based on the file you open in VS Code.
+Meanwhile, the ```Simulate Cosmwasm``` button will start a new simulate session using the contract file that is currently opened.

+The extension also includes a new side bar called: ```CosmWasm Interaction```, which is a React application allowing users to deploy and interact with the smart contracts through a specific Cosmos-based network using Wasmd.